 The Empty Homes initiative which has been named Homes Again West-Dunbartonshire is looking at bringing empty homes in the private sector back into use.
 We are targeting properties that have been empty over 6 months.
 The initiative is in partnership with Renfrewshire Council and the Scottish Government.

-The Scottish Government set aside a 4m national empty homes loan fund from which we have been awarded £300,000 to help assist empty homeowners in bringing their properties back into use.
-These properties must then be used for affordable housing for a 5 year period to meet loan conditions.
+The Scottish Government set aside a 4m national empty homes loan fund from which we have been awarded £150,000 to help assist empty homeowners in bringing their properties back into use.
+These properties must then be used for affordable housing for a 5 year period or sold at the open market shared equity ceiling threshold to meet loan conditions.

 Along with the loan other incentives are available such as

 Home owner packs are also available with details on, how to rent your property, how to sell your property, how to renovate.

 The main issue that owners of empty homes seem to be having is that properties are being stuck on the market.
 Other councils have adopted a 'matchmaker scheme' to help tackle such problems.
 The Property Matchmaker Scheme is in essence a 'dating agency' for empty homes: it aims to match empty property home owners who would like to sell their property with people who want to buy an empty property.
 The Matchmaker scheme is currently successfully running across five local authority areas.